 Twitching and reeling in your slip bobber also gives the jig a better bait presentation and a more lively movement, which is something you simply could not achieve via a direct contact to your lure, as jigs are usually too light weighted and fished at a great depth.

 So, fishing your jig with a slip bobber can greatly enhance its attraction and can certainly catch you a lot more crappie.
+You can find the perfect slip bobber kit for crappie fishing on Amazon here.

 Can You Use Live Baitfish With a Slip Bobber?